 5. Choose between active vs passive investing

 One way to keep costs down is by using passive funds, also known as index funds.
 Rather than employing an expensive manager and research team to pick stocks, an index tracking fund just aims to deliver the same returns as its target index (the FTSE All Share or FTSE 100, for example).
-These can be purchased for a fraction of the cost of actively managed funds, the latter which often underperform the index anyway.
+These can be purchased for a fraction of the cost of actively managed funds, the latter of which often underperform the index anyway.

 6. Cash can be a destination

 Good savings rates can yield ok returns.
 Depending on your risk profile, you may wish to keep some of your savings in cash.
 This is fine.
 Although the buying power of your savings may diminish due to the effects of inflation, you will not lose any of your capital and may even make a bit of interest.
-If you are willing to lock your money away for a while you may be able to find a savings account that pays a decent interest rate while keeping your nest-egg safe.
+If you are willing to lock your money away for a while you may be able to find a savings account that pays a decent interest rate while keeping your money safe.
 See our savings account best-buy tables.

 Types of investment and savings for £10,000